 Bachelor of Science in Biomedical Sciences

-The major is selective, with a limited number of students admitted, and the curriculum is challenging, requiring extreme dedication by its students who will be mentored by UI faculty members from the participating disciplines.
+Entry into the Biomedical Sciences major is selective, with a limited number of students admitted.
+The curriculum is challenging, requiring extreme dedication by its students who will be mentored by UI faculty members from the participating disciplines.

 Admission Requirements and Procedures for Incoming First-Year Students

-Incoming freshmen who wish to apply to the Biomedical Sciences major should declare Biomedical Sciences Interest as their degree choice in order to receive a supplemental application for submission of an essay.
+Incoming freshmen who wish to apply to the Biomedical Sciences major should declare Biomedical Sciences Interest as their degree choice on the application for admission in order to receive a supplemental application for submission of an essay.
 Students applying for admission to the University of Iowa and the College of Liberal Arts and Sciences (CLAS) directly from high school with the following profile will be considered for admission to the major:

 - A minimum ACT composite score of 29 or the equivalent SAT composite.